nromboug/CampusBuddy/README.md

 ### Prerequisite
 1. Ensure redis-server is running.
 2. Install ImageMagick and make sure it's added onto the system path.
+3. Ensure MongoDB is running locally on its default port.

 #### Docker
 Make sure that the docker daemon is running on your machine.
 Docker Desktop offers a